NeoZorK/neozork-hld-prediction/README.md

 The primary goal is to significantly improve the accuracy and robustness of forecasts for the next period's **High, Low, and Direction (HLD)** for financial instruments (e.g., Forex pairs).
 The system leverages historical Minute-level (M1) OHLCV data and the output of the Python-replicated proprietary indicator as inputs for sophisticated ML models.

-The workflow involves an initial one-time data export from MetaTrader 5 (MT5), followed by the use of live data feeds (e.g., Yahoo Finance via `yfinance`, CSV files) for ongoing analysis and prediction generation.
+The workflow involves an initial one-time data export from MetaTrader 5 (MT5), followed by the use of live data feeds (e.g., Yahoo Finance via `yfinance`, CSV files, Polygon.io API) for ongoing analysis and prediction generation.
 The ultimate aim is to create a highly accurate forecasting system suitable for potentially profitable automated trading strategies.

 ## Core Goals